 If you liked this post, you might enjoy my latest book Writing to Be Understood: What Works and Why.

-Or, check out these blog posts:
+Or, check out this post:

 Writers and the Myths of Creativity